marcinzh/skutek/CHEATSHEET.md

 computation's effect stack.
 Possibly, also transforming computation's result type in the process.

+Handling effects is also the point, where order of effects starts to matter.

-After all effects are handled (i.e. the effect stack is empty), the computation is ready to be executed.
+After all effects are handled (i.e. computation's effect stack is empty), the computation is ready to be executed.
 ```scala
 // assuming: